bsmith89/human-gut-diversity-manuscript/manuscript.md

 perturbations on community composition.

 ## Neutral Processes ##
-The search for mechanisms of coexistance has been a near obsession for community ecologists.
+The search for mechanisms of coexistence has been a near obsession for community ecologists.
 This is partially a byproduct of the popular mathematical approaches, especially stability analysis,